raylib-extras/raylib-quickstart/README.md

 develop your game, you are good to go.

 # Linux and MacOS Users
-CD into the folder
+CD into the build folder
-run ./build/premake5 gmake2
+run ./premake5 gmake2
+CD back to the root
 run make
 you are good to go